DAY 1: JHB – BUSH LODGE

 DAY 9 – 10: DOLPHIN COAST

-A relaxed start, after a transfer (or walk) back down to our vehicle it is with new energy that we make our way toward the Indian Ocean.
-Our journey today will take us through the Natal Midlands where we will see many small craft shops, arts, and other attractions.
-We will stop for an own expense lunch near Nottingham Road before continuing to our next accommodation where two nights are spent.
+A relaxed start, after a transfer (or walk) back down to our vehicle, it is with new energy that we make our way toward the Indian Ocean.
+Our journey today will take us through the rolling hills and natural beauty of the Natal Midlands.
+We stop for an own expense lunch near Nottingham Road before continuing to the Mandela Capture site for a short visit, from where we continue and travel down to the coast where we spend the next two nights.

 The GREENFIRE LODGE DOLPHIN COAST is located literally on the beach and the sound of the waves pounding is relentless.
-We will have a “free” day here to spend soaking up the sun and simply enjoying the beach and warm ocean or to stroll through the village enjoying the cheerful hospitality.
-One night we enjoy a traditional fish braai on the Lodge’s patio.
-Lunch and dinner own expense.
+We will have a “free” day here to spend soaking up the sun and simply enjoying the beach and warm ocean, or to stroll through the village enjoying the cheerful hospitality.
+One night we enjoy a traditional fish braai on the lodge’s patio.
+Lunch and dinner are own expense.
+Guests can also choose to visit the city of Durban on their free day.

 DAY 11 – 12: WILD COAST

-Setting off early, we will pass through Durban this morning and will then follow the coast south into an area that can only be described as one of the highlights of the tour – The Wild Coast.
+Setting off early, we pass through the outskirts of Durban this morning and follow the coast south into an area that can only be described as one of the highlights of the tour – The Wild Coast.
 Having formerly been an independent homeland, there has been little development in this area resulting in endless unspoiled beaches, natural estuaries, rolling grassland, and a tapestry of traditional Xhosa villages.
-We will spend two nights at a remote GREENFIRE LODGE here and will spend a full day exploring this rugged but stunningly beautiful area.
+We will spend two nights at a remote GREENFIRE LODGE and will spend a full day exploring this rugged but stunningly beautiful area.
+Our guide will take us on an extended hike along this stretch of coastline that offers some of the best hiking routes in the country.
+Guests will also have time to relax on the secluded beach in front of the lodge or to go and swim in a nearby waterfall.

 DAY 13: FRONTIER COUNTRY